 If your child played sports that required a mouth guard before getting braces, they’ll need to have a new one made now, especially if the team they’re on uses the molded option.
 In any sport that might cause injury to the mouth, a properly fitted mouth guard is an important piece of equipment.
 This includes contact sports like football, soccer, rugby, lacrosse, etc. Mouthguards will not only protect braces, but your teen’s teeth and jaw, too.

 Take time to treat them

 Braces are a big change, and getting used to them at school can be a challenge in and of itself.
 On the bad days, encourage your child to indulge a little.
 Milkshakes and smoothies can be soothing after an adjustment appointment, and things like pudding, cake, and ice cream can all be a great pick-me-up as long as you remember moderation is key.
 A small treat for your teen here and there can help to take the edge off a real time of transition for them.

 Beating the back to school blues with Dillehay Orthodontics

 Following the tips above can helps students with a smooth transition from summer into the school year, but should you need some extra encouragement or guidance, we’re here for you – just give us a call.
-With three conveniently located offices in Wichita and Derby, and two satellite offices in Arkansas City and Newton, we’re able fit your teen in for an appointment whenever necessary.
+With three conveniently located offices in Wichita and Derby, and two satellite offices in Arkansas City and Pratt, we’re able fit your teen in for an appointment whenever necessary.
 And our trained, talented team will be happy to help you troubleshoot from home as well!